Our readers often ask, what are web push notifications and how do they work?

-A push notification services will allow you to deliver push notifications to users’ browsers based on criteria defined by you.
+A push notification service like TrustPulse will allow you to deliver push notifications to users’ browsers based on criteria defined by you.
 For instance, you can schedule a push notification at a specific time to users based on their time zones.

 Once you send a message, your push notification service sends it to the users’ browser, which then displays the notification to the user’s screen.